flybaflyba/Request-Handling-TA/README.md

 ## Features:

-- Students send request without registration, but data validation
+- Students send request without registration, but data validation (must provide byuh email)
 - Students can lookup a list of their submitted requests with email address (not including pasT requests)
 - TA registration with secret code from professor
 - TA login